-VHBG is the only accredited Teaching-Family Model site in the Commonwealth of Virginia.
-VHBG received its accreditation in 2003 and has consistently engaged the TFM in its Group Care Services since that time.
+VHBG received accreditation as a Teaching-Family Model site in 2003 and has consistently engaged the TFM in its Group Care Services since that time.

 For over 45 years, the Teaching-Family Model has provided a comprehensive, family-driven and youth guided array of services, organized in an integrated delivery system where all participants including families, youth, providers, and advocates share responsibility and accountability for the care and treatment of clients with mental health needs.
 The outcomes demonstrate that clients using the Teaching-Family Model have greater success post-treatment and move to environments less restrictive (costing society considerably fewer resources).
 It is critically important to encourage agencies using this model of care to continue their practice as well as support other agencies in need of a quality program and/or resources.